HoustonWeHaveASolution/SpaceApps/README.md

 # SpaceApps
-We are Huston we have a solution
+We are Huston We Have a Solution
 Our names are: Agustin, German, Gino, Juan y Julia.